Frank Perris: The middle years

 In 1962, after being noticed due to his 1961 third-place, his big break came riding works Suzukis for five years until the Japanese manufacturers discontinued their racing after 1966.

 Perris then retired to South Africa running a business for two years but, with a hankering to race, returned to England entering the 1968 TT riding Suzukis for Eddie Crooks and again for half a season in 1969.
 For 1971 Perris was provided with a new Yamaha TD2 by Lord Denbigh Rollo Fielding, with Suzuki GB providing a Suzuki Daytona 500 on which Perris claimed third place at the 1971 TT.

 When planning his riding for 1972, after a chance meeting with Norton Chairman Dennis Poore, Perris was offered a position as Competitions Manager for Norton-Villiers, running a newly formed works Norton road race team – for the first time in ten years – based on Norton Commando road-engines in the Production and then-new F750 classes.

 Contracted in December 1971, Perris had to build a team from scratch using riders Peter Williams, Phil Read, Mick Grant and Dave Croxford.

 The team enjoyed some successes until 1974 when Norton-Villiers financially crashed.

 Death

-Perris died on March 17, 2015, from a lengthy undisclosed illness, according to his daughter, with a funeral on April 1, 2015 at the Isle of Wight crematorium.
+Perris died on March 17, 2015, from a lengthy undisclosed illness, according to his daughter (although his long time friend and fellow racer Tommy Robb mentioned Alzheimer’s), with a funeral on April 1, 2015 at the Isle of Wight crematorium.
 He was 83.